forcedotcom/cli/releasenotes/sf/README.md

     ```
     (GitHub Feature Request [#2130](https://github.com/forcedotcom/cli/issues/2130), plugin-org PR [#681](https://github.com/salesforcecli/plugin-org/pull/681))

+* CHANGE: the `project deploy` commands now leave the `--test-level` flag undefined by default and let the org decide what tests run.
+If you don't specify the flag:

+  - Non-production orgs don't run any tests.
+  - Production orgs run tests if the deployment includes Apex classes or triggers.

 * FIX: We cleaned up the `--help` for the `project deploy start` command around specifying multiple Apex tests or code coverage formats with the `--tests` and `--coverage-formatters` flags.
 You no longer use a comma-separated list; instead, specify the flags multiple times or separate the values with spaces.
 (GitHub issue [#2117](https://github.com/forcedotcom/cli/issues/2117), plugin-deploy-retrieve PRs [#609](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/609) and [#662](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/622))

 * FIX: We updated the `--help` for `org logout` to clarify that you don't get a list of orgs to interactively log out of if you've set your default org in your environment, such as with the `target-org` config variable.
 (GitHub issue [#2128](https://github.com/forcedotcom/cli/issues/2128), plugin-auth PR [#696](https://github.com/salesforcecli/plugin-auth/pull/696))